zabir-nabil/bangla-tts/README.md

  * https://github.com/zabir-nabil/bangla-tts-hts

-> Usage granted only for educational/non-commerial purposes so far, ** GPL License **

 ### If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v: